ControlNet Tile: The Secret to Transforming Low-Quality Images into Masterpieces

 While the training and inference code for ControlNet is openly shared, the datasets for various models are not publicly available.
 Nevertheless, the repository provides a sample dataset to help developers navigate the training process.

-ControlNet Tile Inference
+ControlNet Tile inference

 The ControlNet Tile model, as outlined in its dedicated repository, functions like a super-resolution tool but is not confined to image upscaling.
 Its dataset is akin to a pixelated, 'Minecraft'-esque rendition of high-resolution image pairs.
 Utilizing diffusion models, it enhances local details that are blurry or missing, all while maintaining the original composition.